 skill set means a single unit of competency or a combination of units of competency from a training package which link to a licensing or regulatory requirement or a defined industry need.

-student identifier has the same meaning as in the Student Identifiers Act 2014.
+student identifier has the same meaning as in the Student Identifiers Act 2014 (Cth).

-third party means any person who has an arrangement with an NVR registered training organisation to deliver services, but does not include:
+third party means any person who has an arrangement with a WA registered provider to deliver services, but does not include:

-employees of the organisation;
+employees of the provider;

-experts engaged by the organisation; or
+experts engaged by the provider; or

-government agencies and government funded agencies that refer VET students to the organisation and do not receive any payment from the organisation for doing so.
+government agencies and government funded agencies that refer VET students to the provider and do not receive any payment from the provider for doing so.

-trainer means a person who undertakes training for, or on behalf of an NVR registered training organisation.
+trainer means a person who undertakes training for, or on behalf of a WA registered provider.

-training means the process by which an NVR registered training organisation, or a third party delivering services on its behalf, facilitates learning and the acquisition of competencies consistent with the requirements specified in the training product.
+training means the process by which a WA registered provider, or a third party delivering services on its behalf, facilitates learning and the acquisition of competencies consistent with the requirements specified in the training product.

 training product means an AQF qualification, a skill set, a unit of competency, accredited short course or module.